Choosing A Location For Your Rainwater Tank

 • Narrow spaces – with ever decreasing property lot sizes, the result is often narrow spaces.
 This has made slimline tanks an increasingly popular option.
 Manufacturers may also make “tall” tank models which are narrower.
 Buying multiple smaller tanks is another alternative, which actually isn’t difficult to setup.

 • Limited surface space – if you have limit space above ground, then today under deck and underground tanks can be purchased.
-Some options can be installed under driveways (if not yet laid) or in your yard and require very little to install.
+Some options can be installed under driveways (if not yet laid) or in your yard and require only a shallow excavation to install.

 Visual Considerations